annatech/learn.getcapi.org/pages/03.advanced/04.cross-origin-resource-sharing/docs.md

 <iframe width="100%" height="350" src="//jsfiddle.net/annatech/18255qtb/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 As you can see, it is possible to query a RESTful JSON API and output the contents directly on a web page (all client-side, in browser).
-The example above even passes a token through the header to authenticate access to a restricted page.

 To make the request to the API server possible, two important steps are taken: